 ICOS Italy Joint Research Unit is coordinated by the National Research Council (CNR).
 ICOS Italy includes stations belonging to the three domains: Atmosphere, Ecosystem, and Ocean.
-In particular, ICOS Italy network consists of 17 stations (Figure 19; Table 19a), of which three are Atmosphere stations, ten are Ecosystem stations (two of Class 1, two of Class 2 and six Associated) and four are Ocean stations.
+In particular, ICOS Italy network consists of 24 stations (Figure 23; Table 20a), four of them are Atmosphere stations (two Class 1 and two Class 2), fifteen are Ecosystem stations (two Class 1, two Class 2 and eleven Associated) and five are Ocean stations.